sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 ## What is Invisibile Cloak?

-We believe everyone is loves Harry Potter, you would know what an Invisibility Cloak is.
+An invisibility cloak is a magical garment which renders whomever or whatever it covers invisible.
+Invisibility cloaks are exceptionally rare and valuable within the wizarding world.
+We believe everyone loves `Harry Potter` and watched invisble cloak in the movie.
 Yes!
-It’s the cloak that makes Harry Potter invisible.
+It’s the cloak that makes `Harry Potter` invisible.
 We will make this happen with few line of Python code.

+FYI, the Cloak belonged to Harry‘s father, `James`, but then came into `Dumbledore’s` possession after `James` died. `Dumbledore` is the one who anonymously gifted it to `Harry` during Christmas with a note that says: `"Your father left it in my possession before he died.
+It is time it was returned to you.
+Use it well."`

 ### Why sentiment analysis?